 Karen will be remembered for her generosity, wisdom, determination, and deep commitment to family, faith, and service.
 Her influence is reflected not only in the institutions she helped build and the causes she supported, but also in the lives she encouraged through “straight-talk”, encouragement, and enduring love.

-Karen is survived by Jon Jr (Mary Kay Cooper), Peter (Brynn Ballard), Christena (Rick Durham), Kathleen (deceased), David (Michelle Rawlings), Paul (Cheryl Wirthlin), James (Marianne Miller), Jennifer (Dave Parkin), and Mark.
+Karen is survived by Jon Jr (Mary Kaye Cooper), Peter (Brynn Ballard), Christena (Rick Durham), Kathleen (deceased), David (Michelle Rawlings), Paul (Cheryl Wirthlin), James (Marianne Miller), Jennifer (Dave Parkin), and Mark.
 Her legacy also lives on through her 56 grandchildren and 76 great grandchildren whom she personally prayed for by name every night.

 Funeral services will be held at 12:00 noon on Friday, June 12, at the Monument Park Stake Center (1320 S Wasatch Drive, Salt Lake City, Utah).